-- Teamwork, communication, and collegiality are essential - Everyone who enters the simulation learning environment is respected and considered an integral part of the team. - Learning takes place in many situations and the value of practice cannot be overestimated. - Student and patient confidentiality are essential when engaged in simulation learning.

-• The simulation environment is considered a "real" health care environment.
+Teamwork, communication and collegiality are fundamental aspects of any learning experience.
+Everyone who enters the simulation learning environment is respected and considered an integral part of the team.
+Learning takes place in many situations and the value of practice cannot be overestimated.
+The simulation learning environment is considered a "real" healthcare environment, fostering an immersive and authentic learning experience for all participants.